jiaohehu/NPreview/DOC-table.md

 to be the header row and rest as data rows.
 For TABB all rows are considered data rows.

-In addition, following paragraph will be recognized as expressing a TABL fenced block.
+Alternatively, following formations of a paragraph will be recognized as expressing a TABB, TABL, TABF, or a LONG block.

     |--------------|--------------|-------------------|
     | Names        | Value        | Example           |